-There are five options for mooring and anchoring tall ships or large yachts within Cowes Harbour.
+There are multiple options for mooring and anchoring tall ships or large yachts within Cowes Harbour.

 The preferred option is the Trinity Landing pontoons which are located just inside the harbour entrance and offer direct walk-ashore access to Cowes High Street and The Parade.
 Trinity Landing is 100m long and can accommodate vessels up to 400 tonnes displacement.
 The depth alongside Trinity Landing is a minimum of 3.0m below Chart Datum with a maximum depth of 7.5m at spring High Water.
 Three-phase electricity is installed on Trinity Landing.